rferrante/racket-oshpark_pkg/README.md

 The program must be run from either the "Outputs" directory in the Altium project directory, or the project directory itself.
 Run with no arguments to simply report what it will do, without executing.
 Use the -x flag to cause it to execute.

+To build on Windows:
+First (if you don't already have it) install Racket from racket-lang-org.
+In the source directory, type "raco exe oshpark_pkg.rkt", and then move oshpark_pkg.exe to some directory in your PATH, or just move it to your Altium project directory.
+Run it from the command line like so:

+"oshpark_pkg.exe -h", for help
+"oshpark_pkg.exe" to report what it will do "oshpark_pkg.exe -x" to execute